Daniyal Sultan: Reign

-Under Iman Shamil
+Under Imam Shamil

 Schwarz's continuatal curbing of Daniyal's power finally led the Russian authorities to accuse Daniyal of swearing allegiance to his old foe Imam Shamil on 16 June 1844 and to summon him to Zaqatala for arrest.
 Daniyal failed to show up, which gave Schwarz a reason to march on Elisu.
 Daniyal was defeated near Aghatai with his 3,000-strong army on 3 July, and his capital, Elisu, was soon captured after a siege.
-The sultan managed to escape to the mountains, and he became Iman Shamil's naib (viceory) in the Avar village of Irib (now in Charodinsky District).
+The sultan managed to escape to the mountains, and he became Imam Shamil's naib (viceory) in the Avar village of Irib (now in Charodinsky District).
 Elisu was destroyed, and only the mosque remained.
 On August 8, the Russians annexed the sultanate to the Zakatal Okrug.
 According to Karl Heinrich Koch, Daniyal had been the most sincere Russian vassal by faithfully protecting the country from the raids of Tushetians and the Lezgis.
 Although he tried to negotiate with Mikhail Semyonovich Vorontsov in April 1845 for the return of his Russian citizenship, he could not regain his sultanate and so he rejected from the deal.

 Daniyal led Imam Shamil's army in 1847 to Zaktal Okrug and recaptured Elisu on 16 May.
 Caught offguard, the Russians were unable to fight the guerilla in Balaken.
 Rumours of Haji Murad's arrival for more help to Danyal further alerted Schwarz, who demanded reinforcements.
 Danyal soon retreated to the mountains on 21 June.
-After the fall of the Gergebil fortress, Iman Shamil began a campaign in the upper reaches of the Samur River on September 17, 1848.
+After the fall of the Gergebil fortress, Imam Shamil began a campaign in the upper reaches of the Samur River on September 17, 1848.
 That day, Daniyal suddenly attacked Kala.
 On September 25, he besieged the village of Akhty, which was the seat of the head of Samurskiy Okrug Okrug (District) of Dagestan Oblast (Region) of the Russian Empire.
 The neighbouring Tiffliskoe Barracks fell on September 26, and highlanders killed the entire garrison.
 In early October, Daniyal, Kebet Muhammad and Haji Murad settled down in Miskindzha with 7,000 fighters in order to prevent Moisei Argutinsky from coming to the aid of Akhty's defenders, who were still holding out.
-However, the Russians managed to break through and to approach the fortress, and Iman Shamil retreated into the mountains.
+However, the Russians managed to break through and to approach the fortress, and Imam Shamil retreated into the mountains.